Single-Use Plastic Straws

 This is the original video!
 Filmed by marine conservation biologist Christine Figgener, PhD. ***WARNING: Graphic Content & Inappropriate/ Strong Language!***...

-You can work on passing a local ban on plastic straws except upon request.
-It’s an effective way to reduce plastic pollution and help grow the movement against single use plastics!
-Use the resources on this page to help you get your State or local government to pass a straws upon request law.
+2. Work to pass a ban on plastic straws except upon request in your town, city, county, or state.
+“Skip the Straw” or “Straws Upon Request” laws are a great way to reduce plastic pollution and help grow the movement against single-use plastics!
+Use the resources below to urge your local or state government to pass a straws-upon-request law.

 MODEL LEGISLATION

-You can download our model “Plastic Trifecta Ordinance” and use it as a starting point with your elected representatives.
-It is drafted to ban plastic bags, polystyrene, stirrers, and straws (except upon request) as well as balloon releases.
-We recommend doing all of these items at once, if possible!
+You can download our model Beyond Plastics Bill and use it as a starting point with your elected representatives.
+It is drafted to ban plastic bags, polystyrene, stirrers, straws (except upon request), and balloon releases.
+We recommend attempting to ban all of these items at once, if possible!

-If you’d prefer to limit your efforts to just plastic straws, you can use this sample petition language to start an online petition to raise awareness and put pressure on elected officials to act.
+If you’d prefer to limit your efforts to just banning plastic straws except upon request, you can use this sample petition language to start an online petition to raise awareness and put pressure on elected officials to act.

 MORE INFORMATION